jrs-coding-school/nosql-camp/API/index.md

 ### Error handler in Express

 - `node-http-error` helps create a consistent error object.
-- Creating a returning a new error causes the error to be handled by the error-handling middleware.
+- Returning a new error causes the error to be handled by the error-handling middleware.
 - In Express, you should define error-handling middleware _last_, after other `app.use()` and routes calls.
 - Error-handling functions have four arguments: `(err, req, res, next)`.

   ```
   const HTTPError = require('node-http-error')

-  // Here's a route
+  // Here's a route to return an array of people
   app.post('/persons', function(req, res, next){
       console.log(req.body);